 - Pair and group work

-For questions about this course, please email Jamie Rinder firstname.lastname@example.org
+For questions about the course content, please email Jamie Rinder email@example.com

-For other questions regarding services for international students, e.g., need assistance with banking options, health care issues or insurance issues, or if wish to know more about KTH's Arrival & Introduction programme, please send an email to email@example.com .
+For other questions regarding services for international students, e.g., assistance with banking options, health care issues or insurance issues, or for more information about KTH's Arrival & Introduction programme, please send an email to firstname.lastname@example.org .

 After this course

-In the autumn, fee-paying students with or without scholarship commencing their study period at KTH are welcome to take part in our Introductory course: Swedish language and culture .
+In the autumn, fee-paying students with or without scholarship commencing their study period at KTH are welcome to take part in our Introduction to the Swedish society, language and culture .